Pemberton Place: World of Coca-Cola

 The World of Coca-Cola is a permanent exhibition featuring the history of the Coca-Cola Company and its well-known advertising, plus a host of entertainment areas and attractions.

 Center for Civil and Human Rights

-The Center for Civil and Human Rights in downtown Atlanta connects the Civil Rights Movement to the global human rights movement.
-The center will feature four interactive exhibitions, including a gallery for continually-rotating exhibits of items from the Morehouse College Martin Luther King Jr., Collection, where visitors can view the personal papers and items of Dr. King.
-The center will also provide designated event spaces and educational programs.
+The Center for Civil and Human Rights opened in 2014 on the north side of the site.
+The center features four interactive exhibitions, including a gallery for continually rotating exhibits of items from the Morehouse College Martin Luther King Jr., Collection, where visitors can view the personal papers and items of Dr. King.
+The center also provides designated event spaces and educational programs.